BequestDeCendresStudios/BequestAntiCheat/Indev/DeckTypes.md

 Anos Yunionos Mahos Neuf   - The nineth scroll of unity and binding<br />
 Anos Yunionos Mahos Dix    - The tenth scroll of unity and binding<br />
 Anos Yunionos Mahos Jakku  - The Jack scroll of unity and binding<br />
-Anos Yunionos Mahos Kuin   - The Queen scroll of unity and binding Anos Yunionos Mahos Esu    - The King scroll of unity and binding
+Anos Yunionos Mahos Kuin   - The Queen scroll of unity and binding<br />
+Anos Yunionos Mahos Esu    - The King scroll of unity and binding